malthesers/countr/README.md

 Additionally, scrolling while hovering over the display, will increment when scrolling up and decrement when scrolling down.

+Scrolling while holding the _shift_ key will not change the number but instead scroll horizontally when the number is too big.

 #### ➕ Addition & ➖ Subtraction

 You can enter any number in the input field and add it to the current number by hitting the _+_ or subtract it by hitting the _-_.